hyiij/intelligent_inventories/README.txt

        to verify the success of the test.
 Try the test again if necessary.
 For Step 3 (Add Label to Email in Gmail) and Step 4 (Remove Label from Email in Gmail), Zapier can be quirky.
-As long as the label is successfully added to your email when you test Step 3 and successfully removed from your email when you test Step 4, it is okay to click the Skip Test link and keep going.
+As long as the label is successfully added to your email when you test Step 3 (Add Label to Email in Gmail) and successfully removed from your email when you test Step 4 (Remove Label from Email in Gmail), it is okay to click the Skip Test link and keep going.
 3. In Step 4 (Remove Label from Email in Gmail), click Test & Continue.
 4. Look for a little, dark gray popup at the bottom of your screen.
 It says "Zap is ready - now turn it on!"
-Turn it on.
+Turn your new Zap on.
 5. Click Done Editing.
    5a.
 Note: There should be a new Jira issue in your project.
 This is the test
        issue created as part of setting up Zapier.
 You may delete it if desired.